 Call ducks make excellent pets, they are hardy and easy to care for.
 One characteristic of the Call may need to be taken into consideration if noise is an issue, this being the hens loud quack or call.
 Although, they have not been bred for their calling ability for many generations, the hens retain a tendency to be noisy when excited.

-Unlike most wild waterfowl, a Call drake may accept several hens, so it is possible to keep these birds in trios or quads.
-Calls are first year fertile, and have a long breeding season.
-Most of my Calls lay large clutches consisting of 6-12 eggs.
-Some of the more showy types are less proficient, laying only a few eggs in a season.
-I believe this to be due to the large amounts of inbreeding that goes into producing the perfect Call duck.
 Most Call hens make excellent mothers and will hatch and rear their own young.
-Calls are often used as surrogates for the eggs of more expensive ducks.
+We often use our calls as surrogates for the eggs of more expensive ducks.
 The ducklings are also useful as teacher ducklings, when put in with the ducklings of a more challenging species, such as wood ducks, the Calls will teach the young to eat.

 Pricing & Availability

 Here at Mallard Lane Farms, adult Call ducks are commonly available June-Dec.

 While we do often raise some nice calls,